Snowflake SnowPro Advanced - Architect Certification Exam Syllabus

 • Identify use cases that are appropriate for account strategies

-Design an architecture that meets data security, privacy, compliance, and governance requirements. - Configure Role Based Access Control (RBAC) hierarchy
+Design an architecture that meets data security, privacy, compliance, and governance requirements. - Configure Role-Based Access Control (RBAC) hierarchy

 • Privilege inheritance